Archive for November 2013

 HALL OF FAME 2012 R.O.
 BLECHMAN

 Yet contrary to what one might expect of such a minimal line, Blechman’s every last pen stroke is purposely, often excruciatingly composed.
-He has been known to draw dozens of tiny squiggly noses, for instance, on adhesive-backed paper until the right one materializes; then he meticulously cuts it out with an Xacto knife and pastes it onto the image.
-The final drawing is pieced together like a jigsaw puzzle.
-And as studied as this process is, the end product is the perfect marriage of comedy and emotion—accomplished through signature gestures.
+He has been known to draw dozens of tiny squiggly noses, for instance, on adhesive-backed paper until the right.

 Posted by Unknown